sadeq-n-yazdi/ddns-proxy/README.md

 ## TODO

 This functionality will be added in the future:
+1. Do not try to update if the IP is correct yet.
-1. Support listen to secure port
+2. Support listen to secure port
-2. Add test codes
+3. Add test codes
-3. Support generate and use certificate using Let's Encrypt services
+4. Support generate and use certificate using Let's Encrypt services
-4. add support for:
+5. add support for:
     - no-ip.com
     - dyndns.org
     - ...
-5. write a man file
+6. write a man file

 # Author